Impact of the COVID-19 pandemic on religion: Serbian Orthodox Church

 In total, four bishops and the head of Serbian Orthodox Church died from COVID-19 as of July 2021.

 Patriarch Irinej, the head of the Church died from COVID-19 on 20 November 2020.
 He became infected earlier that month after attending the funeral of Amfilohije Radović, the Serbian Orthodox metropolitan bishop of Montenegro and the Littoral, who had also died from COVID-19.
 Bishop Amfilohije's funeral in Podgorica was held in violation of Montenegrin social distancing guidelines and is believed by officials to be a superspreader event.
 Following the Podgorica outbreak, Serbian Orthodox priests began appealing to their parishioners to take the virus more seriously.
 Two more bishops of the Serbian Orthodox Church, Milutin Knežević and Artemije Radosavljević, died from COVID-19 in 2020.
 Bishop emeritus Atanasije Jevtić died on 4 March 2021, from complications due to COVID-19.

 Independent Eastern Orthodoxy

-Patriarch Filaret, former honorary Patriarch of the Orthodox Church of Ukraine, founder and current Patriarch of once again the second non-canonical Ukrainian Orthodox Church – Kyiv Patriarchate, was confirmed to be a positive case of COVID-19.
-He becomes the first independent and non-canonical autocephalous leader or patriarch in the Eastern Orthodox faith to contract the disease.
+Patriarch Filaret, former honorary Patriarch of the Orthodox Church of Ukraine, founder and patriarch of the second independent Ukrainian Orthodox Church – Kyiv Patriarchate, contracted COVID-19 in September 2020.
+He became the first independent autocephalous leader or patriarch in Eastern Orthodoxy to contract the disease.
 Months earlier, he had stated that the pandemic was God's punishment for same-sex marriage, which is currently not legally recognized in Ukraine.
-Activists say homophobia is still widespread in the national culture.